 Have a question about finding our using resources?
 Please use Ask the Library.

 If you have more in-depth or detailed research questions, you can also contact a Liaison Librarian.
-These librarians are subject experts who are ready to help with discipline-specific research.
+They are subject experts who can help with discipline-specific research.

 Specialized Libraries at JMU

-The Educational Technology and Media Center, Music Library, and Special Collections also provide online materials and email-based help.
+The Educational Technology and Media Center (EMTC), Music Library, and Special Collections also provide online materials and email-based help.

 Virginia Cooperative Borrowing Program

-If you would like to check out books from other universities’ libraries in Virginia, the Cooperative Borrowing Program may be of interest.
+If you would like to check out books from other universities’ libraries across Virginia, the Cooperative Borrowing Program may be useful.
 Through this program, you may be able to borrow materials from some academic libraries in Virginia with your JACard.
 View the list of libraries participating in this program.
-We recommend contacting any institution you plan to visit or checking this page about academic library closures, as hours of operation are frequently changing in our current situation.
+We recommend contacting any institution you plan to visit before you travel to it, to learn about their hours of operation, parking, and other information about accessing their facilities.

-For more information about teaching and learning online, please visit our Temporary Online Teaching & Learning Guide.
+For more information about teaching and learning online, please visit our Guide to Online & Hybrid Teaching (for faculty) or our Guide to Online & Hybrid Learning (for students).

 For information about online and distance learning policies, enrollment, programs, and other resources, please visit JMU Online and Distance Learning.